Medically reviewed by Drugs.com. Last updated on Jul 21, 2019.

-Canadian labeling: Children ≥6 years and Adolescents: Refer to adult dosing.
+Canadian labeling: Children ≥6 years and Adolescents: Intranasal:

-Children ≥12 years and Adolescents: Intranasal: Refer to adult dosing.
+Nasal polyps: Canadian labeling: Children ≥6 years and Adolescents: Intranasal:

 Powder for nasal inhalation: Rhinocort Turbuhaler [Canadian product]: To prepare inhaler prior to use, load dose by holding inhaler in upright position and turn grey grip as far as it will go in one direction and then turn it as far as it will go in the other direction.
 Prior to first use, this procedure should be done twice; with subsequent dosing, perform this procedure once.
 Clicking sound means inhaler is loaded with dose and ready for use.
 Place nasal adapter into nostril and ensure firm fit.
 Cover opposite nostril with finger and inhale (sniff) quickly and forcefully.
 Do not exhale through inhaler.
 If the Turbuhaler is dropped, shaken, or exhaled into after it is loaded, the dose will be lost and a new dose will need to be loaded.
 When a red mark appears in the dose indicator window, 20 doses are left.
 When the red mark reaches the bottom of the window, the inhaler should be discarded